I. It ain't easy. If it were...

 One must be able and willing to be wrong and, in fact, look forward to those occurrences; understanding them as useful learning opportunities and an essential component to long-term superior results.

-One cannot expect to "win" every investment or beat the market every period.
+One cannot expect to "win" with every investment or beat the market every period.
 Seeking to do so is futile.

 Use short-term price movements to your advantage, rather than the other way around.